 1. Additional Income

-One of the primary reasons farmers opt to lease land for wind turbines is the financial benefit.
+One of the main reasons farmers lease land for wind turbines is the financial benefit.
 Wind energy companies typically offer landowners annual payments for each turbine placed on their land.
-These payments can provide a steady stream of income, even if only a small portion of the land is used for windmills.
+These payments can provide steady income, even though only a small portion of the property is used for windmills.

-Farmers can often continue to use the majority of their land for agricultural activities, such as crop production or grazing, while earning passive income from wind energy.
-Payments vary by location, but in some areas, landowners can receive anywhere from $3,000 to $7,000 per year per turbine.
-For a deeper understanding of wind energy leasing, check out Farm Bureau's Wind Energy Information.
+Farmers can usually continue using most of their land for crops or grazing while earning passive income from wind energy.
+Payments vary by location, but in some areas, landowners receive $3,000 to $7,000 per turbine each year.
+For more information on wind energy leasing, visit Farm Bureau’s Wind Energy Information.

 2. Environmental Benefits

-Wind energy is a renewable, clean energy source that reduces the need for fossil fuels.
-By hosting wind turbines on farmland, farmers contribute to reducing carbon emissions and combating climate change.
-This aligns with sustainability goals that many farmers are already working towards, such as soil conservation, water management, and biodiversity protection.
+Wind energy is a renewable, clean power source that reduces reliance on fossil fuels.
+By hosting wind turbines, farmers help lower carbon emissions and support sustainability goals such as soil conservation, water management, and biodiversity protection.

-To learn more about the environmental benefits of wind energy, visit the U.S. Department of Energy’s Wind Energy Technologies Office.
+Learn more from the U.S. Department of Energy’s Wind Energy Technologies Office.

 3. Minimal Land Disruption